stashed/stash/docs/guides/latest/backends/overview.md

 You will see all snapshots taken by Stash at `/snapshot` directory of this repository.

-> Note: Stash keeps all backup data encrypted.
+> Note: Stash stores data encrypted at rest.
 So, snapshot files in the bucket will not contain any meaningful data until they are decrypted.

 ## Next Steps